Flow Equivalence of G-SFTs: Introduction

-The paper is organized in the following way.
-In Section \ref{backgroundsec} we give a minimalistic review of background we need for the work of this paper.
-In Section \ref{sec:coset} we introduce the notion of coset structures and prove Proposition \ref{pro:right form} which tells us that, in order to classify $G$-SFTs up to $G$-flow equivalence, it is enough to work with square matrices over $\ZZ_+G$ having a certain block form.
-In Section \ref{sec:main theorem} we present and comment on our classification.
-In Section \ref{sec:1to2} we then present and prove Theorem \ref{necessary} from which we directly get the implication $(1) \implies (2)$ in Theorem \ref{classification}, and in Section \ref{sec:factorizationtheorem} we present and prove the Factorization Theorem \ref{theoremfactor}, which we use to prove the implication $(2) \implies (1)$ in Theorem \ref{classification}.
-Section \ref{proof} contains the proof of Theorem \ref{classification}, a result on range of invariants and a finiteness result.
-In Appendices \ref{cohomologyappendix}, \ref{permutation appendix}, and \ref{resolvingappendix}, we establish three types of positive $\elph$ equivalences which we frequently use in the rest of the paper, and in Appendix \ref{akmappendix}, we relate parts of our matrix-based setup to the geometric group actions viewpoint of Adler-Kitchens-Marcus.
+In Section \ref{motivationsec}, we discuss uses of $G$-SFTs, and application of the results of this paper.
+This includes a new use of the $G$-SFT structure, for cellular automata.
+Especially, the main theorem of the current paper is a key result for the classification up to flow equivalence of a large class of irreducible sofic shifts in \cite{bce:sofic}.
+In Section \ref{backgroundsec}, we give a bare-bones review of the necessary background.
+In Section \ref{sec:coset}, we introduce the notion of coset structure, crucial for defining our restricted class of elementary matrices, and define various classes of related matrices.
+We prove Proposition \ref{pro:right form} which tells us that, in order to classify $G$-SFTs up to $G$-flow equivalence, it is enough to work with square matrices over $\ZZ_+G$ having a special block form.

+In Section \ref{sec:main theorem}, we present our classification, with comments.
+The full classification statement is Theorem \ref{classification}; the essence is the simpler statement of Theorem \ref{classification2} for the case the $G$-flow equivalence respects the ordering of irreducible components.
+In each statement, for matrices in a suitable class chosen to present the $G$-SFTs, a matrix condition is necessary and sufficient for the $G$-flow equivalence.
+In Section \ref{sec:1to2}, we prove a strengthened version of necessity of the matrix condition, Theorem \ref{necessary}.
+In Section \ref{sec:factorizationtheoremsetting}, we present the functorial Factorization Theorem \ref{theoremfactor}, which we later use to prove sufficiency of the matrix condition in Theorem \ref{classification}, and develop the setting for its proof.
+In Section \ref{sec:factorizationtheoremproof}, we give that proof.
+Section \ref{proof} contains the proof of Theorem \ref{classification} (a short argument appealing to Theorems \ref{necessary} and \ref{theoremfactor}), a result on range of invariants and a finiteness result.
+In Appendices \ref{cohomologyappendix}, \ref{permutation appendix}, and \ref{resolvingappendix}, we establish three types of positive $\elph$-equivalences which we use in the paper.

+In Appendix \ref{akmappendix}, we relate the group actions viewpoint on $G$-SFTs developed in the Adler-Kitchens-Marcus paper \cite{akmgroup} to our matrix-based setup.
+(This is analogous to the relation of matrices and linear transformations in elementary linear algebra.)
+Adler, Kitchens and Marcus were concerned only with nonwandering SFTs.
+We explain in Remark \ref{correspondenceremark} how our coset structures give a kind of algebraic calculus to describe the transitions among irreducible components of a general $G$-SFT.

+In Appendix \ref{specialcaseappendix}, we work out algebraic invariants of $G$-flow equivalence for a special class of systems with exactly two irreducible components.
+For the subclass with $G=\Z_2$, we give a complete algebraic classification, with algorithms to answer all questions (at least, the natural ones we thought of).
+This supplies a tractable collection of examples and points to some of the issues involved in a general algebraic classification.